Yogi Bear and the Magical Flight of the Spruce Goose: Plot

-Yogi leads his friends on a tour of the "Spruce Goose", built by billionaire Howard Hughes.
+Yogi leads his friends on a tour of the "Spruce Goose", the famous Hughes H-4 Hercules aircraft built by billionaire Howard Hughes.
 While touring, they were accidentally locked inside the plane.
 To make matters worse, the dome where the plane was located closed up for the night.
 Augie Doggie tripped over and opened a door.
 The gang came to the cockpit.
 Yogi accidentally pushed a button which magically activated the plane.
 Soon the gang exited the dome in the plane.
 In an attempt to avoid a bridge, Yogi pulls back the wheel, causing the Spruce Goose to lift off.
 After narrowly avoiding colliding with the Queen Mary Hotel, the Spruce Goose leaves Long Beach to take the gang on a magical flight.

 Yogi and his friends listen to the radio about a group of arctic animals down at the South Pole trapped by a snowstorm and unable to reach the open sea.
 So they fly down there to help.
 While flying over to the spot where the animals are trapped, they meet Bernice, who had been on the Spruce Goose tour with her mom before getting lost herself.
 Soon they arrive to save the animals.
 They did that by having the Spruce Goose plow through the ice like a giant icebreaker and open a channel to the ocean.
 They succeeded, but their mission wasn't finished yet, as the penguins were attacked by sharks.
 So they got the plane to act as a bridge to get the penguins safely across the water.
 Bernice slips off the wings and nearly is eaten by sharks before being rescued by Yogi and Quick Draw McGraw, only for Snagglepuss to start the propellers and knock them off the wing onto an ice floe.
 Luckily, a whale arrives to scare off the sharks by threatening to eat them due to being the bigger fish.